 Below is the list of some delicious fasting foods you can consume during Navratri:

 Potatoes are a great source of complex carbs, which can keep you satisfied for a long time and can be a great snack option as well as a meal.
 If you do not want to eat anything unhealthy, you can opt for boiled potatoes or cooked potatoes.
 Opting for potato chips which are processed is not a good option for fasting because it does not truly support detoxification.

 While you are fasting, there is usually an alteration in the intake of protein due to certain restrictions in foods.
 Cottage Cheese can be a great option to level up your protein intake.
 Consume it in the form of a sabzi or just sprinkle some Sendha Namak and coriander and enjoy the nutritional treat.

 Lauki, being a rich source of dietary fibre along with vitamin C, iron and magnesium, can be cooked in minimal oil and consumed during meals.
 It also has a high content of water which is good for hydration.

 Rich in fibre, protein and vitamins, Kaddu or pumpkin is a great food for your heart.
 Add sugar and ghee to it to consume it as a dessert or just consume it raw along with other meals.

 Kuttu, which is known as buckwheat, comes into the limelight only during the days of fasting.
 Since it is not possible to consume chapattis made out of wheat flour, it can be replaced with Kuttu ka atta.
-Kuttu atta rotis can be the best replacement to wheat chapattis during Navratri.
+Kuttu atta rotis can be the best replacement for wheat chapattis during Navratri.
 You can have it fried or just smear them in a pan.
 Also add ghee on top of it to avail more benefits of the fibre, antioxidants and protein content in it.